Open-TEE/Open-Tee.github.io/user_study.md

 Applications (TAs) for Trusted Execution Environments (TEEs).

 This user study consists of three steps.
-First we would like you to fill out a pre-study questionnare, the purpose of which is to collect background information on the participants.
-After the pre-study questionnare there will be a little exercise.
-You will be asked to use Open-TEE to complete the exercise, and afterwards fill out a post-study questionnare, the purpose of which is to collect information about your experience in using Open-TEE in this particular exercise.
+First we would like you to fill out a pre-study questionnaire, the purpose of which is to collect background information on the participants.
+After the pre-study questionnaire there will be a little exercise.
+You will be asked to use Open-TEE to complete the exercise, and afterwards fill out a post-study questionnaire, the purpose of which is to collect information about your experience in using Open-TEE in this particular exercise.

 The results of this study will be used to further Open-TEE development and therefore we would appreciate your feedback.

 #### Participants
-This user study is mainly aimed towards people who are aquainted with TEEs and have developed TAs.
+This user study is mainly aimed towards people who are acquainted with TEEs and have developed TAs.
 The user study itself does not need any special beforehand skills or knowledge.
 We have composed a tutorial and user guide for Open-TEE you can refer to throughout the study.